alex-therapeutics/diga-api-client/CONTRIBUTING.md

     ````

+## Coding Style

+We use the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) and enforce it automatically
+by using the [spotless](https://github.com/diffplug/spotless) maven plugin.

+This means that the code will be checked at the `verify` maven stage and the build will fail if it doesn't conform to
+the styling rules.
+You can easily fix that by running `mvn spotless:apply` or by using the [google java format](https://plugins.jetbrains.com/plugin/8527-google-java-format)
+plugin for IntellIJ and using the IDE's code reformatting.

 ## Making a Pull Request

 When you are done, create a Pull Request against the `main` branch.
 Describe what you have done and what you are trying to fix.